Off-Narrative-Labs/Tuxedo/README.md

 Your task for this part is to extend the `OuterConstraintChecker` to have a third variant called `SecondToken` that uses token id 1.

+### `Order` Type

+Create an Order type and imple `UtxoData` for it.

+### Make an Error Type

+Create the Error enum, and brainstorm some variants.
+Specifically the ones related to making orders.

+### `MakeOrder` Type

+Create a MakeORder type impl `SimpleConstraintChecker` for it.

+### Add it to Runtime

+todo

+### `MatchOrders` Type

+Make it and impl `ConstraintChecker`.
+Explain difference between two checking traits.
+Add error variants.
+Add it to runtime.

+### Generic Coin Parameters

+Make order generic over two coins that implement the `Cash` trait.

+### Tests for Make Order

+### Tests for Match Order

+## Additional Ideas

+You may further your learning by continuing to extend and adapt this Tuxedo piece.
+At this point we will no longer guide you so directly.
+Here are some ideas:

+* CancelOrder
+* PartialMatching
+* Orders featuring arbitrarily many tokens in various amounts.
+* Proper prioritization

 ## License